-Steeles Avenue, at Winston Churchill Boulevard: A major Gateway Area located at the eastern boundary of the Employment Area,
+Steeles Avenue, at Winston Churchill Boulevard: A major Gateway Area located at the eastern boundary of the Employment Area, north of Highway 407.

 Steeles Avenue, at Trafalgar Road:

 A major Gateway Area located in the centre of the Employment Area, with access from Highway 401.